oleks/trafaret/README.rst

     :target: https://travis-ci.org/oleks/trafaret

-The solution to a programming exercise usually adheres to one of a set of possible templates. ``trafaret`` helps you grade student submissions, when this is the case.
+The solution to a programming exercise usually adheres to one of a set of possible templates.

+``trafaret`` helps with grading, when this is the case.

 Using ``trafaret`` effectively requires you to be attentive: teachers readily undermine the creativity of their students, and pose overly liberal programming